The Trainor men who sailed the Liberty ships in WWII

 Prior to the war Kenneth was considered a civilian mariner who was employed by private shipping companies and represented by the National Maritime Union to carry goods, supplies and people on cargo and passenger ships around the world.
 However, during World War II, merchant vessels were nationalized under the War Shipping Administration and turned into armed warships.
 The government, through the U.S. Maritime Service, recruited and supplied the necessary seamen by opening training academies around the country.

-- S.S.
-Meriwether Lewis - torpedoed and lost in the
+- SS Meriwether Lewis - torpedoed and lost in the

 He then enrolled in the U.S. Maritime Service Officers’ School at Fort Trumbull in New London, Connecticut.
 He graduated as a Navigation Officer from the 39th Class of the Officers’ School on Oct.
-12, 1944 at the rank of Ensign (Deck Department), and was immediately employed on the S.S.
-Milton J. Foreman as a Third Mate for five tours from Nov.
+12, 1944 at the rank of Ensign (Deck Department), and was immediately employed on the SS Milton J. Foreman as a Third Mate for five tours from Nov.
 11, 1944 through Dec.
 10, 1945.
-In his last two years in the Merchant Marines, Kenneth was employed on the S.S.
-Roger Williams from March 14, 1946 through Nov.
+During his last two years in the Merchant Marine, Kenneth was employed on the SS Roger Williams from March 14, 1946 through Nov.
 27, 1946.
 He received an Honorable Discharge from the U.S. Coast Guard on Nov.
 27, 1946.
 Kenneth’s monthly pay, while in the Merchant Marines ranged from $21 per month as an Apprentice Seaman to $375 per month as a Third Mate.

 In the early days of the war, most merchant ships weren't armed, so crews disguised telephones poles mounted on the ships to look like guns, their only recourse against attack.
 Later on, ships became armed with guns that were manned by mariners and a special unit of the U.S. Navy, the Armed Guard, whose joint assignment was to deliver the troops, armament, ammunition, planes, fuel and supplies to all fronts.
 Standing regular watches, handling winches and cargo gear, cooking meals, checking engine room equipment and manning the guns was the life of a merchant marine.
 As soon as a ship left port it was "on the front line," subject to attack by German U-boats, battleships, bombers, Kamikazes and sea mines.
 Mariners fought desperately to save their ships and their own lives against enemy attack.
 Many ships, with invasion barges ready to lower, brought troops to the beaches under enemy fire.
 Because of the danger, other ships traveling in the convoy were not allowed to stop and help ships that had been attacked.